rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 Unicode (ISO 10646) and UTF-8 are used for all messages.
-Please note that the JSon elements are formatted as JSon string elements and not as JSon number elements or as JSon boolean elements, with the exception of the message type "aggregated status" where JSon boolean elements are used.
+Please note that the JSon elements are formatted as JSon string elements and not as JSon number elements or as JSon boolean elements, with the exception of the message type "aggregated status" and "status subscribe" where JSon boolean elements are used.

 The reason why JSon string elements are heavily used is to simplify deserialisation of values where the data type in unknown before casting is